Continuing Education

 Course and lecture series

-The below courses are offered through the SimSinai Centre.
+The following courses are offered through the SimSinai Centre.

 Advanced Cardiovascular Life Support (ACLS)

-- The premier advanced resuscitation program designed for health-care providers to improve outcomes with adult patients experiencing a cardiovascular emergency
+- The premier advanced resuscitation program designed for health-care providers to improve outcomes for adult patients experiencing a cardiovascular emergency.

 Basic Life Support (BLS)

-- The foundational course for health-care professionals and trained first responders who provide care to patients in a wide variety of in-facility and prehospital
+- The foundational course for health-care professionals and trained first responders who provide care across a wide variety of in-facility and pre-hospital settings.

 CDE Exam Prep Workshop